 - Excitement upon your return home

-An excited dog usually jumps with joy when its owner returns home and this is a distinctive display of love and trust.
+An excited dog usually jumps with joy when its owner returns home.
+This is a distinctive display of love and trust.

 - Sleeping in your room

-Dogs are pack animals and wanting to be with you at night is a sign of loyalty and shows it does not want to be separated from the pack.
+Dogs are pack animals and wanting to be with you at night is a sign that they love you.
+It is a sign of loyalty that shows it does not want to be separated from the pack.

 - Brings you his favorite toy

 When your dog delivers you his favorite toy, you might think he just wants to play.
 Wanting to play is a sign that your dog loves you.

 - Enjoys your love